ArneDefauw/BERT_doc_classification/README.md

 -unfreezing of the last layers of BERT, instead of freezing complete BERT (the latter results in subpar peformance).

-Information on how to get data, see. https://github.com/ArneDefauw/bert_document_classification/blob/master/examples/ml4health_2019_replication/data/README.md
+Information on how to get data to try replicate results reported in (https://arxiv.org/abs/1910.13664 ), see. https://github.com/ArneDefauw/bert_document_classification/blob/master/examples/ml4health_2019_replication/data/README.md

 In short, you must sign the appropriate agreements: https://portal.dbmi.hms.harvard.edu/projects/n2c2-nlp/

 Afterwards, you can download the data.
 Folder structure should look like this.

 ```bash